Java RTO API Best Practices

 Use the batch-sending facility to optimize send performance.
 This is particularly useful for performance benchmarking client applications.

 A group of up to 50 messages can be sent through a single API call.
 This allows messages to be sent in a batch.
 The messages can be either Direct or Guaranteed.
-When batch-sending messages through the send-multiple API, the same Delivery mode, that is Direct or Persistent mode, should be set for all messages in the batch.
+When batch-sending messages through the send-multiple API, the same delivery mode, that is Direct or persistent mode, should be set for all messages in the batch.
 Messages in a batch can be set to different destinations.

 In addition to using the batch-sending API, messages should be pre-allocated and reused for batch-sending whenever possible.
 Specifically, don't reallocate new messages for each call to the batch-sending API.